dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-4_ssh.md

 other, unencrypted protocols to connect to other machines.

 Typing `exit` or Control-D often terminates the remote shell, and the local client program, and returns us to our previous shell.
-On AIX, however, you need to type `logout` (as the OS is happy to tell you!).
+On AIX, however, if you type Control-D, AIX will ask you to to type `logout`.

 ## Copying files to, and from a remote machine using `scp`